NuGet/docs.microsoft.com-nuget/docs/consume-packages/Central-Package-Management.md

 > [!Note]
 > Central package management is in active development.
 We appreciate you trying it out and providing any feedback you may have at [NuGet/Home](https://github.com/nuget/home/issues).
->
-> * There is currently no support in Visual Studio or the .NET CLI for Central Package Management.